‘Earth’ by Luke Jerram

 The 7-metre diameter sculpture is covered in breathtaking imagery of Earth’s surface and reflects the wonder of looking back on our planet from space.
 ‘Earth’ can be presented in a number of ways, both indoors and outdoors.
 Whether you see it in a park, museum or science centre, you will be amazed by its awe-inspiring presence.

 For more information and exhibition schedule, see the Gaia website.

 To book ‘Earth’ for your event, contact:

-You can borrow the brilliant hands-on kit from the Operation Earth website, which includes engaging experiments for families on a range of environmental science topics, including:
+You can borrow the brilliant hands-on kit from NERC, which includes engaging experiments for families on a range of environmental science topics, including:

 - Earthy, our planet Earth costume character with its very own ice cap

 - biodiversity activities, including indoor citizen science (biodiversity mat), origami plant pot, and pollinators demonstration with dressing up kit